-Photo: Rebekah Wallace, U. of Georgia, www.invasive.org
+Rebekah Wallace, Univ. of Georgia

 Habitat:

 Privets are often found in bottom-land forests, fencerows, fields and rights-of-way.
 They seem to prefer disturbed areas with rich soil.

 Biology and Spread:

 Privets mainly spread to new areas via their seeds.
 Oftentimes, these are distributed by birds, which have eaten the fruit.
 Once introduced to an area, privet can regenerate from root and stump sprouts, making it difficult to eradicate.